-Here are 14 things you should take out of your wallet before you travel:
+Here are 17 things you should take out of your wallet before you travel:

 1) Membership cards

 One exception: If it’s a travel organization (e.g., one associated with travel discounts, like an AARP card or a travel card affording lounge access), take a photo of the front and back of the card with your smartphone or add your club membership number to a password saver.

 2) Employee IDs